joeyjojo/blog-site/content/blog/2019-12-02_defining_good_ac_s/index.md

     - Why is this data important?
 Is data the user needs more important than others?
 2. Be broad about your cross functional requirements.
 We often focus on the characteristics of a software solution as the be all and end all of CFRs but I have found that thinking wider than this and thinking of the behaviour of the system as whole is helpful.
     - It can be tempting to not repeat yourself around CFRs.
 I have never found this to not lead to problems.
 Repeat yourself.
 You might want to avoid the detail of each CFR on EVERY ticket... but prioritise the one you care about for each ticket.
+    - Observability.
+How will you know that the thing is or isn't working?
     - Documentation.
 Find your team is finding it difficult to keep the internal or external documentation up to date?
 Don't split it into separate tickets make it integral to the completion of the ticket!
     - External demonstrations.
 Do you have to demonstrate your software to your peers or neighbors at any point?
 Then make it a CFR and show your team you value it!
 It doesn't matter if it isn't picked to be demoed.
 Get into the habit of doing it for everything!
     - Other examples based on what you do!
 Yes I am sure you can think of those things that are based on how your company or team operates :)